 diagnostic sign of bluetongue.

-This disease is characterized by a swelling of the soft tissues immediately above the hoof and in advanced cases, draining abscesses in this area and between the toes.
-Foot absceses are caused by bacterial infection of damaged foot tissue.
+Foot abscesses are characterized by the swelling of the soft tissues immediately above the hoof and in advanced cases, draining abscesses in this area and between the toes.
+Foot abscesses are caused by bacterial infection of damaged foot tissue.
 The front feet are most commonly affected.
 Usually only one hoof is infected.
 Treatment is usually with anti-bacterial Foot and Mouth Disease (FMD)